oborys/webex_roullete/README.md

 #### Creating and sending an Adaptive card

-For send adaptive card you need to use POST method
+To send an adaptive card, you need to use the `POST` method.

 Sample of Python function